Skip to main content

 Overview

-An AI agent is a system built on large language models (LLMs) that can solve complex tasks through structured reasoning and autonomous actions.
-Unlike basic chatbots, agents can:
+An AI Agent is a system built on language models (LLMs or SLMs) that can solve complex tasks through structured reasoning and autonomous or human-assisted actions.
+The BeeAI Framework serves as the orchestration layer that enables agents to do this and more:

 Dive deeper into the concepts behind AI agents in this research article from IBM.